peavers-archive/silverstripe-font-awesome/readme.md

 * The latest version of font-awesome
 * Easy to integrate into any project
 * Option to use CDN for loading assets (Defaults to use local)
-* Injects font-awesome.css into the frontend - so remove it from your project build
+* Injects font-awesome.css into the frontend (Can disable in settings)

 ## Installation